BiosecSFA/datangle/README.md

 ## Results

-This repository contains the complete results for an end-to-end gene entanglement example: _aroB_ and _infA_ genes with _Pseudomonas_ PF5 as bacterial host of the synthetic sequences.
+This repository contains the complete results for an end-to-end gene entanglement example: _aroB_ and _infA_ genes with _Pseudomonas protegens_ PF5 as bacterial host of the synthetic sequences.
 These results are stored in the `output/aroB_pf5_uref100_infA_pf5_uref100_p1` directory, and include:
 * Three different interactive plots in HTML format:
   * All the variants with series by CAMEOX run.
   * Redundant variants for multiplicity analysis.